sarthakyad01/sarthakyad01/README.md

 ---
 ### Projects
-- [IBM Watson Analytics Marketing Campaign](https://github.com/sarthakyad01/Fast-Food-Marketing-Campaign-A-B-Test.git): A fast-food chain plans to add a new item to its menu.
-However, they are still undecided between three possible marketing campaigns for promoting the new product.
-In order to determine which promotion has the greatest effect on sales, the new item is introduced at locations in several randomly selected markets.
-A different promotion is used at each location, and the weekly sales of the new item are recorded for the first four weeks.
-There is a need to evaluate which of these promotion strategies produces the best results for the fast-food chain.
+- [IBM Watson Analytics Marketing Campaign](https://github.com/sarthakyad01/Fast-Food-Marketing-Campaign-A-B-Test.git): This project involves the application of ANOVA test in order to evaluate which among the promotion strategies adopted are the most suitable for a fast-food chain to utilize in order to optimize their sales after the inclusion of a new item to their menu.
 <!--
 **sarthakyad01/sarthakyad01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.